-- 1. The SLSC Precinct which forms the western anchor (blue dashed - 2.
+- 1. The SLSC Precinct which forms the western anchor (blue dashed line) - 2.
 The Bullring Ocean Baths which forms the eastern anchor (green dashed line)and - 3.
-North Street which links the western and eastern anchor by a PROPOSED PARKING SUMMARY promenade (yellow dashed line).
+North Street which links the western and eastern anchor by a promenade (yellow dashed line).